Day in the Life of a Surgical Nurse Practitioner (NP)

 Read on to learn more about the role of the surgical NP, the rise of specialty fellowship programs, and the importance of collaboration between APPs in areas like surgical care.

-Meet the NP: Jennifer Rodgers, DNP, ACNP-BC, FAANP
+Jennifer Rodgers, DNP, ACNP-BC, FAANP

 Dr. Rodgers is a voting member of the Medical Board at the University of Colorado.
 She leads over 700 APPs and nearly 50 APP leads.
 She oversees and supports APP workforce, recruitment, hiring, development of new APP models of care, strategic and operational oversight, promotion, mentoring, professional advancement, and student placement.

 Dr. Rodgers received her DNP from the University of Alabama.
-She is board certified as an acute care nurse practitioner (ACNP-BC), 21 with years of experience as a pulmonary nurse practitioner, caring for adult patients from critical care to hospice.
+She is board-certified as an acute care nurse practitioner (ACNP-BC), with 21 years of experience as a pulmonary nurse practitioner, caring for adult patients from critical care to hospice.

 She also serves on the National Advanced Practice Advisory Council and is a fellow of the American Association of Nurse Practitioners (FAANP).
 Dr. Rodgers was awarded the AANP State Award for Clinical Excellence and the University of Colorado Hospital Medical Staff Leadership Award.